iq-motion-control/iq-module-communication-doc/docs/communication_protocols/timer_based_protocol.rst

 Exactly how Vertiq modules convert this number into a command depends on the module's configurations.
 Refer to the :ref:`throttle_mapping` section for more details on mapping throttle to module commands in the :ref:`throttle_def` section.

 The endpoints, 1000us to 2000us, can be calibrated to change how the module interprets incoming pulse widths.
-For example, you could calibrate your module such that 1200us represents 0% throttle with
+For example, you could calibrate your module such that 1200us represents 0.0 with
-2000us still being the high end.
-The 1700us pulse illustrated above would now represent a 62.5% throttle.
+2000us still being the high end (1.0).
+The 1700us pulse illustrated above would now represent a 0.625 command.
 To learn more about PWM calibration, please refer to :ref:`hobby_calibration_tutorial`.

 .. _hobby_dshot: